Shellyza Moledina Sajwani is the co-president of Pharmacists Without Borders Canada, the only humanitarian organization of Canadian pharmacists.

 Linda retired from the WRHA, and joined BD Canada as a Pharmacy Performance Optimization Consultant & Clinical Consultant Manager the next two years.
 Linda is currently semi-retired, working as a casual front line pharmacist in rural Manitoba with the Prairie Mountain Health Authority.
 She is a member of College of Pharmacists of Manitoba and CSHP MB Branch.

 Heather Christ completed her BScPharm at Dalhousie University College of Pharmacy in 1986.
 Over the course of her career, she has worked in both hospital and community pharmacy, and is currently the Pharmacy Practice Advisor at the New Brunswick College of Pharmacists, a position she has held since 2012.
 Heather became keenly interested in relief work in developing nations during university, and has worked with a number of organizations (Mercy Ships, Humedica, Medical Mission International, Iris Ministries), in countries from Mexico to western and southern Africa to Albania and the Ukraine.
-Heather has been serving as the VP Atlantic on the Board of Directors since February 2020, and is the Virtual Mission Lead.
+Heather has been serving as the VP Atlantic on the Board of Directors since February 2020.

 Sabrina Sanzari is the pharmacist in charge at Santa-Cabrini Hospital since 2007; Santa Cabrini hospital is part of the CIUSSS de l'Est-de-l'Île-de-Montréal since 2015.
 Between 2001 and 2007, she has worked there as a clinical pharmacist primarily in critical care and intravenous nutritional support.